• Skip to primary navigation

 Blueberry overnight oats layered in a jar with yogurt, granola, and fresh blueberries on top.

-I layer my cheesecake overnight oats, besides that it looks pretty, I also love dipping my spoon in to get the layers.
-The berries can also be mixed or just added to the top, your choice.
-For more ways on using frozen berries, check out my overnight oats with frozen fruit.
+I layer my cheesecake overnight oats.
+Besides that it looks pretty, I also love dipping my spoon in to get the layers.
+The berries can also be mixed in or just added to the top, your choice.
+If you would rather use cream cheese instead of yogurt and cashew butter to make cheesecake-inspired oats, try my mixed berry cheesecake overnight oats.

 What are Overnight Oats?